 Saskatchewan 1-800-306-6789

-If you need urgent assistance, please visit your local emergency service or call 911.
+If you need urgent help, please visit your local emergency service or call 911.

 For your personal development and for more information, visit http://www.problemgambling.ca/